chalk board with back to school anxiety written on it

 • Encourage positivity: Talk about the upcoming school year with enthusiasm and positivity.
 Highlight exciting aspects, such as meeting new friends or exploring new subjects.

-• Address anxiety: If your child is feeling anxious about returning to school, have an open discussion about their concerns.
+• Address anxiety: If your teen is feeling anxious about returning to school, have an open discussion about their concerns.
 Reassure them and offer strategies for managing anxiety, such as relaxation techniques or talking to a professional if needed.

 Related: What is an IOP?
 PHP & IOP Treatment and How Can It Help Your Family